MattHatwey/Manemo/chapter2.md

 “Mystic.” said Pattern.
 “Me.” said Honest.

-                                                         CH.27 虹の塔

-　戦争が終わってから、虹が光っています。マット、サンセイ、ハットウィーとオネストは、虹がどこから来たのか、見ることにしました。
-「何これ。クリスタル？」とマットが言いました。
-地面に小さなクリスタルが突き刺さっていました。
-「そうみたいだね！」とサンセイ、ハットウィーとオネストが言いました。
-「あれ？」マットが言いました。
-「うわあー」とみんなが言いました。
-　他のマニモも来てます。
-　急に、地面に刺さっていたクリスタルが大きくなり、タワーの形になり、光っていました。

-                                                         CH.28 Mirror
+After the war, there was a beautiful rainbow.
+Matt, Sansei, Hatwey, and Honest wanted to see where the rainbow started.
+"Is this a crystal?" asked Matt.
+There was a small crystal poking out of the ground.
+"Looks like a crystal to me!" said Sansei, Hatwey, and Honest.
+"Wha-"
+Suddenly, the crystal became bigger and bigger and became a tower, and was shining very brightly.
+Other Manemos came to see what was going on.

   The Crystal Tower was big enough to fit more than 100 Manemos.
-Suddenly, all the Manemos thought this tower was made because Matt, Sansei, Hatwey, and Honest made peace again.
+All the Manemos thought this tower was made because of Matt, Sansei, Hatwey, and Honest.
 They were very happy that the war was over.
   “Let’s go inside.
 It’s probably our castle.” said Matt.
 “Yeah!” said Sansei, Hatwey, and Honest.
 The castle already had all of the interior in place.
-10 pots, 3 carpets, 12 rooms, a dining room, a living room, 2 bathrooms, 2 kitchens, and a mirror.
+10 pots, 20 carpets, 30 rooms, 2 dining rooms, 3 living rooms, 4 bathrooms, 3 kitchens, and a mirror.

   But this mirror wasn’t just a mirror.
 It was shining and looked magical.

-                                                         CH.29 The Magic of Manemos

 Manemos have never used magic.
 Only Legendaria could, but after she disappeared she could not use magic.
 The Manemos thought magic was only for Legendaria, and now that she doesn’t have magic, they thought that the Bad Manemos must have stolen it.
   Matt felt as though he could feel magic inside of the castle.
 He felt like he had magic in him.
 He knew magic still existed.
 Not only the Bad Manemos, but good Manemos too.

-                                                         CH.30 Manemo Land

   Uranus never had a name.
 Until this point, it was called the land of the Manemos.
   Matt knew this was land for good Manemos, so he needed to think of a name for each area so Manemos could tell the difference between Bad Manemo territory, and good Manemo territory.
-  Matt decided to name the good Manemos’ land to Solitude Nation, and the Bad Manemos’ land to Badland Territory.
+  Matt decided to name the good Manemos’ land to Manemo Mainlands, and the Bad Manemos’ land to Badland Territory.

-                                                         CH.31 Magical Adventure
+For now, there were only two territories.

   Matt, Sansei, Honest, and Hatwey had been living in the Crystal Tower for 2 years.
 Matt was 15, Sansei was 8, Hatwey was 2, and Honest was 5 years old.
   They wanted to explore Manemo Land, so they decided to.

-                                                         CH.32 チョコちゃんとイチゴちゃん

-　マット達が冒険を始めた１時間後には、誰もいませんでした。
-「もう暗いし、寝よう。」マットが言いました。
-「うん。」サンセイ、オネストとハットウィーが言いました。
-「チョコ？どこ行ったのかな？」と声が聞こえました。
-「ここだよ、イチゴ！」また声が聞こえました。
-「誰？」サンセイはびっくりして、飛び上がりました。
-「チョコー。誰かがいるよ〜〜〜！」声がまたきこえました。
-　マット、オネストとハットウィーも起き上がりました。
-「私はチョコです。この子はイチゴ。迷子になったの。助けてくれる？」
-「チョコちゃんとイチゴちゃんはどこから来たの？」マットが聞きました。
-「チョコ？」ハットウィーが言いました。
-「ハットウィー？」チョコちゃんが言いました。
-「イチゴ？？？」サンセイが言いました。
-「誰？もしかして、レイラの兄弟？？？似てる。」イチゴちゃんが言いました。
-「レイラ知ってるの？」サンセイが言いました。
-　その時、急に、サンセイが昔のことを思い出しました。
-「ちょっと待って。」と言って、サンセイは1分黙っていました。
-その間、他のみんなも黙っていました。
-                                                         CH.33 知合

-　「やっぱり」とサンセイが言いました。
-「うん。」とイチゴちゃんが言いました。
-　「マットってパターンの子供？」とサンセイが聞きました。
-「うん。」とマットが答えました。
-「アラベールっていう名前のマニモ知ってる？」とサンセイが聞きました。
-「うん、知ってるよ。パターンの友達。」とマットが言いました。
-「アラベールって知ってる。」イチゴちゃんも言いました。
-「レイラのまま。」サンセイが言いました。
-「一生とレイラとサンセイのまま。」イチゴちゃんが言いました。
-「イチゴおばさんは？」イチゴちゃんが聞きました。
-「知ってる。ままの九星の友達。」とサンセイが答えました。
-　サンセイとイチゴちゃんは30分も話していました。
-　「ハットウィー。」チョコちゃんがまた言いました。
-「チョコ。」ハットウィーが言いました。
-「君達も兄弟？」サンセイ、マット、オネストとイチゴちゃんが聞きました。
-「うん。」とハットウィーとチョコちゃんが答えました。
-　「ハットウィーって、キングダルドとクイーンダルドの前にマニモランドをコントロールしてたマニモの子供だよね。」マットが言いました。

-                                                         CH.34 The Grassland Region’s Manemo
+Matt, Sansei, Hatwey, Honest have been adventuring for an hour now.

+"It's getting dark now, let's go to sleep." said Matt.
+"Yeah." said the others.

+"...Choco, where did you go??"

+Suddenly, Matt and the others heard a voice.

+"...I'm right here Ichigo!"

+Sansei got surprised, and jumped.

+"...Choco.
+There's somebody here!"

+Matt decided to ask who they were.

+"I'm Choco! and she's Ichigo!" said Choco.
+"We are lost." said Ichigo.

+"Wait, CHOCO???" said Hatwey.
+"Are you...ARE YOU HATWEY???" said Choco.
+"Ichigo..." said Sansei.'
+"Who are you- wait, are you Leila's little sister of something?
+You look similar to her." said Ichigo.
+"You know Leila?" said Sansei.
+"Wait..."
+Everyone started thinking.

+"I knew it." said Sansei.
+"Yes." said Ichigo.
+"Matt, do you know Arabelle?" asked Sansei.
+"Yeah, Pattern told me about her 2 years ago."
+"I know Arabelle." said Ichigo.
+"Leila's Mom, and my Mom." said Sansei.
+"Issei and Leila and Sansei's Mom." said Ichigo.
+"Yes." said Sansei.
+"How about Ichigo Obasan (Obasan = Aunt)"? asked Ichigo.
+"I used to eat her strawberries." said Sansei.
+"Me too!
+They tasted so good." said Ichigo.
+"I can still remember the taste of the strawberries." said Sansei.
+This conversation went on for 2 hours, and everyone else started talking too.

+"We are siblings!" said Hatwey and Choco.
+"If you two are Old Kingdarudo and Old Queendarudo's kids..." said Matt.
+"And if Kingdarudo and Queendarudo are cousins of the Old Kingdarudo and Old Queendarudo, that means..."
+"...Kingdarudo and Queendarudo's kid was the voice that made an egg with Pattern..."
+"That means..."

+Matt was thinking for so long that even Sansei and Ichigo's conversation ended.

   “It’s so comfortable here.” said Matt.
 “It’s just grass here.” said Sansei.